Credit Hour Definition

 Zero credit courses

 Some programs have required courses that do not earn semester credit.
 These courses do not have uniform expectations for direct instruction or coursework, although the student works with a mentor or supervisor during this time to achieve specified learning objectives.
 Students must satisfactorily meet the requirements of these courses in order to complete their program.
 Regular tuition is not charged for these courses, although fees may apply.
-See tuition and fees for more information.
+See our tuition and fee section for more information.

 Students wishing to apply transfer credit to their degree must notify the registrar and ensure that official transcripts from previous institutions are submitted.
 Decisions regarding transfer credit are made by the dean.
 See Transfer Credit for more information on these policies.